abau2002/Minimum-Spanning-Tree-JAVA/README.md

 # Minimum-Spanning-Tree-JAVA
-A school assignment in which I simulated Prim's algorithm to find the minimum spanning tree (MST) given a graph file and a root
+A school assignment in which I simulated Prim's algorithm in Java to find the minimum spanning tree (MST) given a graph file and a root

 Every line of your text file should be a single edge
 An edge consists of two vertices and a weight in this order: vertex1 vertex2 weight